-TIP: If the Inputs and Outputs do not display as they do in the illustration above, click View > Diagram and Object Display Options > Transformation and then click Input and Output Columns.

-9 To define which columns should be used in the transformation and any transformation rules, double-click the new transformation to open the Transformation Editor.
+- TIP: If the Inputs and Outputs do not display n the diagram as they do in the illustration above, choose View > Diagram and Object Display Options > Transformation and then click Input and Output Columns. - 9 To define which columns should be used in the transformation and any transformation rules, double-click the new transformation to open the Transformation Editor.